JoostJM/SlicerCaseIterator/README.md

-# SlicerBatch
+# SlicerCaseIterator

-SlicerBatch is a scripted module extension for 3D slicer.
+SlicerCaseIterator is a scripted module extension for 3D slicer.
 It's purpose is to streamline the segmentation of image datasets by handling loading and saving.

 ## Usage

 ### Input Data
-The input for SlicerBatch is a csv-file containing the file locations of the images and/or labelmaps that have to be segmented.
+The input for SlicerCaseIterator is a csv-file containing the file locations of the images and/or labelmaps that have to be segmented.
 The first row should be a header row, with each subsequent row representing one case.